 How Social Media Affects Your Brain – Without Your Consent

-You are what you eat – that’s obvious.
+You are what you eat: that’s obvious.
 But have you wondered how social media affects your brain?
 You are also what you consume mentally.
 With every conversation, book, podcast, social media post and interaction you are effectively incorporating somebody else’s thoughts, feelings and emotions into you.
 You are being changed, ever so slightly.
 As someone with lived experience in mental health struggles and a deep understanding of online discourse, and in my work as a counselor, I’ve seen first hand how social media can be both a tool for empowerment and a source of harm.

 Social Media Affects Your Brain By Influencing You

-Unless you completely switch off from all forms of communication, you can’t stop this process.
+So you’re wondering how social media affects your brain?
+Firstly, unless you completely switch off from all forms of communication, you can’t stop this process.
 Even if you try to actively not be changed, the content will in fact change you.
 Thus, the multi billion dollar advertising industry.

 Despite our best intentions not to be influenced, advertisements work.
 We are affected by them, and as such, we change our (purchasing) behaviour.